TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 - "Modifier" refers to an in-game mechanic that may modify one or more other events.
 - "Marker" refers to an event that specifies a phrase or modifier.
 - "Text event" refers to any meta event of type `0x01` through `0x0F`.
+- Any time `<angle brackets>` are used marks something that is not constant.
+The brackets are not part of the end result, they are used only as a variable name delimiter

 ### Audio Files